-An example: You cannot normally claim compensation for buying a bicycle for your child.
+An example: You can normally not receive compensation to buy your child a bicycle since this is a cost that one usually has.
 However, if you need to adjust the bicycle for your child to be able to ride the bicycle despite their disability, you may be entitled to additional cost compensation.
 In this case, you will be reimbursed for the cost of adjusting the bicycle – you will not be reimbursed for the cost of the bicycle without adaptation.

-- travel by own car if your child is unable to travel by public transport
+- Travel.
+For example, travel with own car if your child is unable to travel by public transportation.

-You cannot claim additional cost compensation for things you can get for free from the municipality or region.
+This means that you cannot receive allowance for things that the state, municipality or region pays for.
 This means, for example, that in case of patient transport with your child, you can only receive compensation up to the high-cost protection.
 Similarly, you cannot claim additional cost compensation for aids if there is an equivalent aid available to borrow for free from the municipality or region.